-Sport & Human rights
+Sport and Human rights

 Owing to sport’s long tradition of independence and autonomy, national and international jurisdictions only intervene in a limited way in sporting affairs.
 This does not mean, however, that there are not questions to be asked, particularly when it comes to protecting athletes’ fundamental rights.